Owen Summers Jr.: Early years

 Summers was born in Portland, Oregon, the son of Brev.
 Brigadier General Owen Summers Sr. and Clara Summers.
 His father had commanded all Oregon military forces serving in the Philippines during the Spanish–American War.
 Educated locally in Oregon, Owen Summers Jr. received officers training and joined the 91st Infantry Division in 1917 as a second lieutenant.
 After training at Camp Lewis in Washington, the Division shipped off for France.
 Summers fought in several key battles in World War I, including the St. Mihiel Offensive in France, and the Meuse-Argonne Offensive in the final major offensive of the war.
-Summers was promoted to captain, and made an aide-de-camp of the division commander, General William H. Johnston.
+Summers was promoted to captain, and made an aide-de-camp for the division commander, General William H. Johnston.
 When the Division returned to the Northwest, Summers served at Vancouver Barracks in 1919.
 In 1920, Summers was commissioned a captain in the regular Army.
 After his commissioning, Summers served with several infantry divisions, received various levels of officer training, and had a tour of duty in the Philippines.
 In 1923 he attended the military's Infantry School, Commissioned Officers Course.
 In 1935, Summers attended the U.S. Army's Command and General Staff School.
 He was a major with the 7th Infantry Regiment at Vancouver Barracks from 1935 to 1937, serving under General George C. Marshall.
 He graduated from the Army War College in 1939.